-In the case of the API-first approach, the backward compatibility problem gets one more dimension: the specification and code generation based on it.
-It becomes possible to break backward compatibility without breaking the spec (let's say by introducing eventual consistency instead of the strict one) - and vice versa, modify the spec in a backwards-incompatible manner changing nothing in affecting protocol and therefore not existing integrations all (let's replacing at say, bv additionalProperties: false with true in OpenAPI).
+In the case of the API-first approach, the backward compatibility problem adds another dimension: the specification and code generation based on it.
+It becomes possible to break backward compatibility without breaking the spec (for example, by introducing eventual consistency instead of strict consistency) - and vice versa, modify the spec in a backward-incompatible manner without changing anything in the protocol and therefore not affecting existing integrations at all (for example, by replacing additionalProperties: false with true in OpenAPI).

-The question of whether two specification versions are backward-compatible or not rather belongs to a gray zone, as specification standards themselves do not define this.
-Generally speaking, the "specification change is backward-compatible" statement is equivalent to "any client code written or generated based on the previous version of the spec continues working correctly after the API vendor releases the new API version implementing the new version of the spec."
-Practically speaking, following this definition seems quite unrealistic for two reasons: it's impossible to learn the behavior of every piece of code-generating software there (for instance, it's rather hard to say whether code generated based on a specification that includes the parameter additionalProperties: false will still function properly if the server starts returning additional fields).
+The question of whether two specification versions are backwardcompatible or not belongs to a gray zone, as specification standards themselves do not define this.
+Generally speaking, the statement "specification change is backward-compatible" is equivalent to "any client code written or generated based on the previous version of the spec continues to work correctly after the API vendor releases the new API version implementing the new version of the spec."
+Practically speaking, following this definition seems quite unrealistic for two reasons: it is impossible to learn the behavior of every piece of codegenerating software out there (for instance, it's rather hard to say whether code generated based on a specification that includes the parameter additionalProperties: false will still function properly if the server starts returning additional fields).

-Thus, using IDLs to describe APIs with all advantages it undeniably brings to the field, leads to having one more side to the technology drift problem: the IDL version and, more importantly, versions of helper software based on it, are constantly and sometimes unpredictably evolving.
-If an API vendor employs the "code-first" approach, i.e., generates spec based on the actual API code, the occurrence of backward-incompatible changes in the server code - spec - code-generated SDK - client app chain is but a matter of time.
+Thus, using IDLs to describe APIs with all the advantages they undeniably bring to the field, leads to having one aspect of the technology drift problem: the IDL version and, more importantly, versions of helper software based on it, are constantly and sometimes unpredictably evolving.
+If an API vendor employs the "code-first" approach, meaning that the spec is generated based on the actual API code, the occurrence of backward-incompatible changes in the server code - spec - code-generated SDK - client app chain is only a matter of time.

-NB: we incline to recommend sticking to reasonable practices, i.e., don't use the functionality that is controversial from the backward compatibility point of view (including the above-mentioned additionalProperties: false) and, while evaluating the safety of changes, consider spec-generated code behave just like a manually written one.
-If you still get into the situation of unresolvable doubts, your only option is to manually check every code generator with regards to whether its output continues working with the new version of the API.
+NB: we recommend sticking to reasonable practices such as not using functionality that is controversial from a backward compatibility point of view (including the above-mentioned additionalProperties: false) and when evaluating the safety of changes, considering specgenerated code behaves just like manually written code.
+If you find yourself in a situation of unresolvable doubts, your only option is to manually check every code generator to determine whether its output continues to work with the new version of the API.